In the guide

 - where there is no right to cancel, or where that right can be lost, details of this

-- any requirement for the buyer to bear return postage costs if he exercises his right to cancel
+- any requirement for the consumer to bear return postage costs if he exercises his right to cancel

 - a reminder of the consumer's legal right to expect goods that are of satisfactory quality, fit for purpose and as described